-To determine the number of elementary school and junior high school facilities necessary to adequately house the Projected Unhoused Students, Cooperative Strategies divided the Projected Unhoused Students by the estimated school facilities capacity at each school level, as provided by the School District.
-The additional school facilities requirements are identified in Table 7.
+To determine the number of elementary school and junior high school facilities necessary to adequately house the Projected Unhoused Students, Woolpert divided the Projected Unhoused Students by the estimated school facilities capacity at each school level, as provided by the School District.
+The additional school facilities requirements are identified in Table 7 on the following page.